-A Traditional IRA, which stands for “individual retirement account,” is a retirement account sanctioned by the government and designed to help you save money, and earn returns, for retirement while deferring taxes.
+A Traditional IRA, which stands for “individual retirement account,” is a tax-advantaged retirement account and designed to help you save money, and earn returns, for retirement while deferring taxes.
 The beauty of the IRA is that it allows you to invest money “pre-tax,” which means that you can subtract the amount you contribute right off the top of your income and bring your tax bill down.
 For example, if you made $60,000 and you contribute $5,000 to your IRA, you’ll only be taxed on $55,000.
 Neat, right?

 Though you will have to pay taxes on that income eventually — that’s why it’s called tax-deferred rather than tax-free.
 For IRAs, taxes are paid when you withdraw those funds, hopefully after retirement.
 One big advantage to IRAs is that, since you don’t pay taxes on the money you contribute, the government is essentially lending you money to invest with.
 And more money now, means even more money later thanks to compounding.
 Not to mention that your tax rate is usually lower when you’re retired than it was when you were working.